FlavScents AInsights Entry for 2-Pentanone (CAS: 107-87-9)

 - Molecular Weight: 86.13 g/mol

 2-Pentanone is a simple ketone characterized by a carbonyl group (C=O) located at the second carbon of a five-carbon chain.
-This functional group is crucial for its odor profile, contributing to its solvent-like, fruity aroma.
-The structure-odor relationship is significant as the carbonyl group imparts a sharpness and volatility that is typical of ketones.
+This functional group is crucial for its odor profile, contributing to its characteristic fruity and solvent-like scent.
+The structure-odor relationship is significant as the carbonyl group is known to impart a sharp, penetrating aroma, which is often perceived as pleasant and fruity.

 Citation hooks: FlavScents; PubChem; FEMA